CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 ## deleteWalletById

-> deleteWalletById(walletId)
+> DeleteWalletById200Response deleteWalletById(walletId)

-Delete wallet by ID
+Delete wallet

-This operation deletes the specified wallet. &lt;Note&gt;This operation is applicable to Exchange Wallets only.&lt;/Note&gt;
+This operation deletes a specified wallet.  &lt;Note&gt;This operation is applicable to Exchange Wallets only.&lt;/Note&gt;

 ### Example